kelvinbest1/CLI_AncientMythologies/README.md

 $ gem install cli_project

 How to Use
-To run this program, please run "bin/run".
+To start this program, please run "bin/run".

 Contributing